trfina/curious-traveler-mern/README.md

 [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## <a name="Description">Description</a>
-Curious travelers love unique, hidden places on their journeys.
+Curious travelers love unique, hidden places on their journeys!
 Browse the collection of places that have already been discovered.
-Users can sign up and share their own adventures and comment on others.
+Members can sign up and share their own adventures and comment on others.

 The link to the deployed application is here: